srinivasmathur/Grab-AI-/README.md

 # How to test the Model

-Please specify the path of the hold-out set in the jupyter Notebook below the markdown cell 'Add hold-out data set here'.
+Please specify the path of the hold-out set in markdown cell 'Add hold-out data set here' in the jupyter Notebook.